Mirhossein-Mousavi/Modbus-CSharp/README.md

 ### Example of a project done with this library :

+In this project, a program written under Windows connects to an industrial device and displays sensors on several charts for analysis.

 <div align="center">
 <img src="https://github.com/Mirhossein-Mousavi/Modbus-CSharp/blob/f25a7bc3e163e37005e027a9040d6d5a2f458785/image.png" align="center" style="width: 100%" style="height: 50%" />
 </div>